How to use technology to support student-centered learning

 As more and more districts, schools, and educators look to integrate student-centered approaches into their classrooms, new hardware, software, and platforms can help improve the learning environment.

-We’ll explore how careful selection of edtech tools—and effective implementation—can help students connect more deeply with the learning process.
+We’ll explore how careful selection of edtech tools—and effective implementation—can help support students' roles in student-centered learning processes.

 What is student-centered learning?

 Student-centered learning is an approach to education in which learning pathways and goals emerge from individual learners’ experiences, curiosities, and interests.
-Teachers work to empower students through project-based learning and other techniques that place a primary emphasis on critical thinking skills and student needs.
+Teachers work to empower and encourage students through project-based learning and other techniques that place a primary emphasis on critical thinking skills, problem-solving abilities, and student needs.

 Personalized learning is an important component of student-centered strategies.
 Research on student-centered learning has also identified the ability to learn from anywhere and at any time as an important element of the framework.
 However, this level of accessibility is sometimes difficult for schools to execute.